bdnorris/DES-340/exercises/exercise02.md

 Next, put some kind of text element inside body, a heading and a paragraph.
 Doesn't mater what they are, we're just messing around.

 Now, in the `<head>` tag, add a new tag called `<title>` and put some text inside it.

+> We’ve also added one more tag, the `<title>` tag, that lives in the `<head>` tag.
+The title isn’t included within the page’s content, but you’ll see the phrase “My website” in your browser tab and for your page’s headline in Google results.

 Find the index.html file on your computer, and drag it to any web browser.